-13. The Register
+12.3 The Registrar and Register

-- 13.1 Northern Trust Global Services SE, UK branch is appointed as Registrar of the Company. - 13.2 The Register is kept at 50 Bank Street, Canary Wharf, London E14 5NT where it can be inspected during normal business hours.
+- (a) Northern Trust Global Services SE, UK branch is appointed as registrar of the Company. - (b) The Registrar maintains the Register which is kept at the Registrar's offices located at 50 Bank Street, Canary Wharf, London E14 5NT.
+The Register may be inspected during normal business hours.

-14. Investment Managers
+13. Investment Managers